AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 A list of linked channels with key details is displayed.
 The details include:

 * **Display Name**: The brand name of the channel used for commercial purposes.
-* **Channel Id**: A unique system address, also referred to as requestor Id.
+* **Channel Id**: A unique identifier, also referred to as *requestor Id*.
 * **Integrations**: The number of connections established with MVPDs.

 To quickly locate a channel, you can enter the display name in **Search**.

-Select a desired channel from the list to perform the following actions:
+You can perform the following actions with channels:

 * [Manage channel configurations](#manage-channel-conf)
 * [Add new channel](#add-new-channel)